Travel in Iceland remains normal. See details on the latest eruption.

 Bath Season: All year round

-At Reykjadalurthe hot spring valley behind Hveragerði where a river flows beautifully through with a blend of hot and cold water.
+At Reykjadalur, the hot spring valley behind Hveragerði, a river flows beautifully through with a blend of hot and cold water.

-The further up you go in the valley the river gets warmer and the further down it gets colder so you basically need to hike until you like the temperature of the water and want to bathe!
-Good to know, “the Hot River” has no proper changing facilities, and requires an hour’s hike to get there.
+The further up you go in the valley, the warmer the water gets.
+The further down, the colder.
+You need to hike until you like the temperature of the water and want to bathe!
+Good to know, “the Hot River” has no proper changing facilities and requires an hour’s hike to get there.

 Price: Free